ByMynix/CouInjector/README.md

 The resource "VAC-ByPass", i.e. the VAC-ByPass file (branch in preparation).

-These three resources, which are already embedded in "CouInjector" can of course be replaced by compiling the two applications mentioned and then embedding them as resources.
+These three resources, which are already embedded in "CouInjector" can of course be replaced by compiling the three applications mentioned and then embedding them as resources.

 Compile it in Release / x86